99kaits/tomochan/README.md

 - better accessibility (deffo alt text on images at least) (DEFINITELY do a pass with a screen reader to test that)
 - multiple file uploads
 - file size limit
-- image thumbnails
-- file size and dimentions in db, kinda goes hand in hand with thumbnails actually i can prob use PIL for both
 - videos/audio, with thumbnails for video so ffmpeg will probably be involved somehow there
 - maybe even pdfs but NOT using ghostscript i do not want to get hacked like 4chan
 - allowed filetypes and number of uploads configurable by board